vanandrew/dotfiles/README.md

 ## Installation on other machines

 The above procedure will redirect your `bashrc`/`cshrc` profiles to start `zsh` on startup.
-This adds an extra unneccessary step for starting `zsh`, but is required for NIL systems since a single SHELL profile is shared among multiple machines (and `zsh` may not necessarily be installed).
+This adds an extra step for starting `zsh`, but is required for NIL systems since a single SHELL profile is shared among multiple machines (and `zsh` may not necessarily be installed).
 Additionally, extra logic is added so that `zsh` is executed only on specific system names (e.g. `maeve`/`rocinante`).
 These are fail safes for NIL systems that will likely not apply when installing these dotfiles on other machines.

 The workaround for this behavior is to simply change the default shell to `zsh` for your user, before running the install script.
 This can be done with: